Saint-Loup-des-Chaumes

 Saint-Loup-des-Chaumes ([sɛ̃ lu de ʃom]) is a commune in the Cher department in the Centre-Val de Loire region of France.

 Geography

-An area of lakes, streams and farming comprising the village and two hamlets situated on the banks of the river Cher some 18 mi south of Bourges at the junction of the D3 with the D35 and the D37 roads.
+An area of lakes, streams and farming comprising the village and two hamlets is situated on the banks of the river Cher, which is some 18 mi south of Bourges at the junction of the D3 with the D35 and the D37 roads.
 The A71 autoroute passes through the eastern side of the commune.